Matchings in hypercubes extend to long cycles: Proof of Theorem

-We proceed explaining the further arguments assuming that there is a matching~$P_{1,0}'$ on~$K(A_{1,0}')$ that satisfies the first condition stated above.
-The arguments in the other case are analogous, but not completely symmetric (due to~$z$), so our algorithm has to compute both cases separately.
+We proceed to explain the further arguments assuming that there is a matching~$P_{1,0}'$ on~$K(A_{1,0}')$ that satisfies condition~(a) stated above.
+The arguments in case~(b) are analogous, but not completely symmetric (due to~$z$), so our algorithm has to compute both cases separately.
 As mentioned before, we can assume that~$M$ is maximal in the sense that it covers at least one end vertex of every edge of~$Q_5\setminus z$, and therefore $M_{1,0}' \cup P_{1,0}'$ is maximal in~$Q_{1,0}'\setminus z$.

-Our program constructs the following sets of matchings: \begin{itemize}[leftmargin=6mm, noitemsep, topsep=1pt plus 1pt] \item $\cM$: The set of maximal matchings of~$K(Q_{1,0}'\setminus z)$ with an odd number of covered vertices in~$Q^i_0$ and no half-layers of~$Q^i_0$ nor the half-layer~$L^j_{1i}$ of~$Q^j_1$. \item $\cM'$: The matchings in~$\cM$ that cannot be extended to a cycle of~$K(Q_{1,0}'\setminus z)$. \item $\cM_1$: The set of pairs~$(M,A)$ where $M$ is obtained from some matching in~$\cM'$ by removing one of its edges and $A$ are the two end vertices of the removed edge. \end{itemize} We also compute the following sets in a loop for $i=1,2,3,4$. \begin{itemize}[leftmargin=6mm, noitemsep, topsep=1pt plus 1pt] \item $\cM_i'$: The subset of pairs~$(M,A)$ from~$\cM_i$ such that~$M$ cannot be extended to a linear forest of~$K(Q_{1,0}')$ with terminals exactly in~$A$. \item $\ol{\cM}_i$: The set of matchings $M$ of~$K(Q_5)$ for which there is a pair~$(M',A')$ in~$\cM_i'$ such that $M$ induced on~$Q_{1,0}'$ equals $M'$ and the set of end vertices of edges in~$M$ that leave the set~$Q_{1,0}'$ is~$A'$. \item $\ol{\cM}'_i$: The matchings in~$\ol{\cM}_i$ that cannot be extended to a cycle $K(Q_5\setminus z)$. \item $\cM_{i+1}$: The set of pairs $(M,A)$ obtained from some pair $(M',A')$ in~$\cM_i'$ by removing one of the edges from~$M'$ and adding the two end vertices of the removed edge to the set~$A$. \end{itemize} We note that $\cM_1=\cM_1'$.
-Our program reports that the sets $\ol{\cM}'_i$ for $i=1,2,3,4$ are all empty.
-This proves that~$M$ can be extended to a cycle in~$K(Q_5)$ that avoids~$z$, along the lines argued in Case~1.
-The running time for this part of our program is approximately 10~hours.
+Our program constructs the following sets of matchings: \begin{itemize}[leftmargin=6mm, noitemsep, topsep=1pt plus 1pt] \item $\cM$: The set of maximal matchings of~$K(Q_{1,0}'\setminus z)$ with an odd number of covered vertices in~$Q^i_0$ and no half-layers of~$Q^i_0$ nor the half-layer~$L^j_{1i}$ of~$Q^j_1$. \item $\cM'$: The matchings in~$\cM$ that cannot be extended to a cycle of~$K(Q_{1,0}'\setminus z)$. \item $\cM_1$: The set of pairs~$(M,A)$ where $M$ is obtained from some matching in~$\cM'$ by removing one of its edges and $A$ are the two end vertices of the removed edge. \end{itemize} We also compute the following sets in a loop for $k=1,2,3,4$. \begin{itemize}[leftmargin=6mm, noitemsep, topsep=1pt plus 1pt] \item $\cM_k'$: The subset of pairs~$(M,A)$ from~$\cM_k$ such that~$M$ cannot be extended to a linear forest of~$K(Q_{1,0}'\setminus z)$ with terminals exactly in~$A$. \item $\ol{\cM}_k$: The set of matchings $M$ of~$K(Q_5)$ for which there is a pair~$(M',A')$ in~$\cM_k'$ such that $M$ induced on~$Q_{1,0}'$ equals $M'$ and the set of end vertices of edges in~$M$ that leave the set~$Q_{1,0}'$ is~$A'$. \item $\ol{\cM}'_k$: The matchings in~$\ol{\cM}_k$ that cannot be extended to a cycle of~$K(Q_5\setminus z)$. \item $\cM_{k+1}$: The set of pairs $(M,A)$ obtained from some pair $(M',A')$ in~$\cM_k'$ by removing one of the edges from~$M'$ and adding the two end vertices of the removed edge to the set~$A$. \end{itemize} We note that $\cM_1=\cM_1'$.
+Our program reports that the sets $\ol{\cM}'_k$ for $k=1,2,3,4$ are all empty.
+This proves that~$M$ can be extended to a cycle in~$K(Q_5)$ that avoids~$z$, as argued in the following.